When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Understand treatment approaches and expectations

-- Address practical considerations (scheduling, fees, insurance)
+- Address practical issues (scheduling, fees, insurance)

 - Reduce anxiety about starting therapy

-What to Expect in Your Consultation Call
+What to Expect in Your First Call

 Current Challenges and Concerns: